Alappuzha: Sports

-Alappuzha is globally famous for snake boat races, especially the Nehru Trophy Boat Race held in the Punnamada Lake near Alappuzha.
+Alappuzha hosts the Nehru Trophy Boat Race held in the Punnamada Lake near Alappuzha.
 In 1952, when Jawaharlal Nehru, the first prime minister of India, visited Kerala, the people of Alleppey decided to give a special entertainment for their prestigious guest and conducted a snake boat race.
 Nehru got so excited by this event and he jumped into 'Nadubhagam Chundan' (a snake boat), ignoring the security officials.
 By this excitement of sailing in a snake boat he donated a rolling trophy to be awarded to the winner of the race.
 Other than this snake boat race cricket, football, basketball and rowing are among the most popular sports in town.
 In 2015, the Kerala Cricket Association inaugurated the KCA Cricket Stadium Alappuzha, which is an A-class cricket stadium.
-Another stadium named as EMS Stadium or municipal stadium is under construction as of 2021.